misstmarshall-tutorials/AngularJS-gemstore-example/README.md

 # AngularJS-gemstore-example
-Code School Tutorial for an interactive web store
+An interactive web store example from Code School